 When the city sleeps, Wyspa stays awake!
 Słodowa Island (Wyspa Słodowa) or Student Island overlooking the magnificent building of the University of Wrocław is the perfect place to be.
 As the night grows dark during the summer and the initial autumn months, this is the place where the young crowd flocks to.

 The islet has some floating bars and plenty of seating places to hangout with friends.
 On a good sunny day, you can come here with your barbecue set up and get some beers along.

 1. Overwhelm yourself with stunning colours at Botanical Garden

 A calm haven in the heart of the city, Botanical Garden oozes with terrific seasonal colours round the year.
 The multitude of flora species and creative set up across the park premises make it such a pretty place to be.
-A couple of fountains, with spouting water jets and some water flowers around make Botanical Garden such a calm place to explore in Wroclaw.
+A couple of fountains, with spouting water jets and some water flowers around make Botanical Garden such a calm place to visit in Wrocław.

 2. Adore the grandeur of the underwater world at Hydropolis

 The unique exhibition is located in a historic, nineteenth-century neo-gothic underground tank of clean water covering 4,600 m².
 The reservoir functioned until 2011.
-A monument since 2002, Hydropolis Museum is a stunning attraction in Wroclaw and a must-visit place!
+A monument since 2002, Hydropolis Museum is a stunning tourist attraction in Wrocław and a must-visit place!